|The macular pigment (MP) is found in the macula - the center of the retina with the highest concentration found in the fovea.|

 2. The Role of MP in Patients With Age-Related Macular Degeneration

-√ assess the relationship of MP density with the occurrence of age related macular degneration.
-They also hope to
+They hope to identify patients with low MP density and assess the relationship of MP density with the occurrence of age related macular degneration.

 3. Long Term Effects of Lutein/Zeaxanthin and Omega-3- Supplementation on Optical Density of AMD Patients (LUTEGA)